COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Defibrillators usually are implanted through small incisions in the skin, near the collarbone.
 You receive a mild sedative, but you're kept awake; a local anesthetic is used.
 An electrophysiologist will perform the procedure.

-With the defibrillator in place, the electrophysiologist will perform a series of tests to ensure that device is working properly.
-An artificially fast heart rhythm might be programmed, simply to ensure that the leads are properly monitoring heart beats, and the pulse generator is sending the appropriate signals to stop the abnormal heart beat.
+With the defibrillator in place, the electrophysiologist will perform a series of tests to ensure that the device is working properly.
+An artificially fast heart rhythm might be programmed simply to ensure that the leads are properly monitoring heartbeats and that the pulse generator is sending the appropriate signals to stop the abnormal heartbeat.
 Afterward, the device is programmed to meet the patient's needs.

 Following surgery, you need to visit the electrophysiologist for routine follow-up visits.
 The first appointment is scheduled within six weeks of the device implantation.